elex-project/dwarf/README.md

-# Dwarf
+# Project Dwarf

-Properties with a value and its value change listeners
+Properties with a value and its value change listeners.

 ```java
 StringProperty property = new StringProperty();